eromang/DOCKER-UNI-S5-WP-MYSQL/www/meeting1/exercise3/Readme.md

 Your application must be written in JavaScript without usage of additional JS frameworks except the openlayers JS library.
 Please upload a zip archive with all required source files, a README file, and a small screencast showing your application in action.

+## Instructions

+- All NPM build code is in the root of exercise3 folder
+- Readme.md also available in the same root folder
+- index.html in the root folder is the starting point of the build colde
+- Folder sources contain the pre-build index.html, main.js and package.json file
+- exercise3 folder can be deployed on any the docker

+Requirements

+- npm v6.14.9
+- Node.js v14.15.3
+- Chrome, Firefox or Safari

 ## Resources

 JSON: